jbakse/html_css_workshop/content/index.md

 #### Classes
 Generally it good CSS practice to apply styles broadly.
 For example, you might make all `h1`s look a certain way.
 This leads to shorter, easier to understand CSS and more consistent visual design.
 In practice, however, you often need to get more specific.
 You might want a few `h1`s to be a different color for example.

-You can use HTML and CSS together to create **classes** that let you specify a specific set of elements.
+You can use HTML and CSS together to create and style **classes**.
+Classes let you specify a specific set of elements.

 ```
 <h1>Apples</h1>
 <p>Apples are fruit.</p>

-<h1 class="fancy">Bears</h1>
+<h1 class="important">Bears</h1>
 <p>Apples are animals.</p>

 <h1>Cake</h1>
-<p class="fancy">Cake is delicious.</p>
+<p class="important">Cake is delicious.</p>
 ```
 ```
 h1 {
 	color: gray;
 }
-.fancy {
+.important {
 	color: pink;
 }
 ```

 - In the HTML, a class **attribute** was added to two tags in the HTML.
-- In the CSS, a selector starting with `.` is used to apply a ruleset to elements marked with the `fancy` class.
+- In the CSS, a selector starting with `.` is used to apply a ruleset to elements marked with the `important` class.
+- Use classes to describe the semantics of items in your document, not how you plan to style them.

 #### Specificity

 It is common that two rulesets will apply to the same element.
-In the example above, both the `h1` ruleset and the the `.fancy` ruleset apply to the "Bears" header.
+In the example above, both the `h1` ruleset and the the `.important` ruleset apply to the "Bears" header.
 Since both rulesets set the `color` property, css must choose which property value to use.
 CSS gives priority to the more [specific](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance) selector's rule.
-CSS considers class selectors to be more specific than element selectors, so the fancy header ends up pink.
+CSS considers class selectors to be more specific than element selectors, so the `important` header ends up pink.

 Understanding how CSS assigns priority is important as your projects grow more complex.
 Take a look at some of the linked resources for more detailed information.